-(WTVG) - The deadline to register to vote in the March primaries is one week away, on February 18.
+(WTVG) - The deadline to register to vote in the March primaries is today.

 Polls for the primaries in Ohio will open on March 17.
 Voters will use that opportunity to choose the candidates they believe should be on the November general election ballot.